 This journal is therefore essential reading for informed psychological and psychotherapeutic academics, trainers, students and practitioners across these disciplines and geographic boundaries, who wish to develop a greater understanding of developments in psychotherapy, particularly in Europe, but also internationally.

 The particular ethos of this Journal is that we publish submissions from anyone actively involved in the field of psychotherapy, as long as the submission is well-written, in clear English (and we will also publish in the language of origin), is well researched, respectful and unbiased, and has been submitted in accordance with the 'Information & Guidelines for Authors' (see here).

 The International Journal of Psychotherapy is also dedicated to acting within the highest ethical policies.
-As the "publisher" - the European Association of Psychotherapy - is a non-governmental organisation (NGO) of the Council of Europe, the Journal thereby subscribes to: the European Cultural Convention; the European Convention for the Protection of Human Rights and Fundamental Freedoms; the European Social Charter; and similar declarations of the rights and freedoms of individuals, human and animal rights, and the prevention of oppression of minority interests and views.
+As the "publisher" - the European Association of Psychotherapy - is a non-governmental organisation (NGO) of the Council of Europe, the Journal thereby subscribes to: the European Cultural Convention (here); the European Convention for the Protection of Human Rights and Fundamental Freedoms (here); the European Social Charter (here); and similar conventions and declarations of the rights and freedoms of individuals, human and animal rights, and the prevention of oppression of minority interests and views (see here).

-The Journal is also in the process (June, 2015) of adopting a new set of policy documents.
-These are: (1) "Principles of Transparency & Best Practice" (see here); (2) "IJP Editorial Policy" (see here); (3) "Advanced Writing Awareness" (see here); (4) "Policy on Declaration of Interests" (see here); and (5) We have also developed a description of the double-blind, peer-review process with principles for the peer-review process (see here) .
+The Journal has also (since June, 2015) adopted a set of specific 'policy' documents.
+These are: (1) "IJP Editorial Policy" (see here); (2) "Principles of Transparency & Best Practice" (see here); (3) "Policy on Declaration of Interests" (see here); (4) "Advanced Writing Awareness" (see here); and (5) We have developed a description of the "Double-blind, peer-review process" with principles (see here) and Information for Reviewers (here).

 We would welcome your feedback on any of these documents.